 “Screen printing, also known as serigraphy, is a method of creating an image on paper, fabric or some other object by pressing ink through a screen with areas blocked off by a stencil.
 The technique is used both for making fine art prints and for commercial applications, such as printing a company’s logo on coffee mugs or t-shirts.” — TechTarget.com — What is screen print?

 The quote above illustrates a common misconception about screen print.
 Screen print isn’t limited to small productions such as T-shirts and mugs.
-It has been used for adhesive vehicle graphics in large format before digital print was an option in large format.
+It’s been used for large format printing before digital print was even an option.

 Lower Cost on Large Production Runs

 Setup is a large part of the screen print cost.
 The cost of a few prints may be too expensive, but dividing the cost by 100 prints may be more cost-effective than digital.
 Got a lot of printing to do?
 You might do better with screen print.

 Do you need to match a specific color?
 Screen printing offers a larger color gamut, which can nail colors dead-on.
 In screen print colors are mixed similar to how paint is mixed at your local hardware or paint store.
 Unlike digital there is no set or finite colors.
-For example, if you have a specific shade of blue in mind for your logo and it it doesn’t exactly match a Pantone color, your print provider will be unable to create the color with digital print.
+For example, if you have a specific shade of blue in mind for your logo and it doesn’t exactly match a Pantone color, your print provider will be unable to create the color with digital print.
 However, screen can be mixed to an exact match.